wuxxin/fhir-research/README.md

 ## Python Medical Data Science Project

-This project demonstrates the use of Python for handling and visualizing medical data, specifically focusing on FHIR resources, pandas for data analysis, and Bokeh and matplotlib for visualization.
+This project demonstrates the use of Python for handling and visualizing medical data, specifically focusing on FHIR resources, pandas for data analysis, Bokeh and matplotlib for visualization.

-It includes utilities for creating example FHIR Patient and Observation (Cholesterol) data, flattening FHIR bundles for analysis, and example notebooks in Marimo for visualization.
+It includes utilities for creating example FHIR Patient and FHIR Observation data, flattening FHIR bundles for analysis and example notebooks in Marimo for visualization.

 ## Interactive Visualization

-You can explore the cholesterol visualization interactively:
+You can explore the visualization interactively:

 - **View on GitHub Pages:** [https://wuxxin.github.io/fhir-research/](https://wuxxin.github.io/fhir-research/)
 - **Run locally with Marimo:**